Mobile Investment App

-Banks spend a lot of money to engage clients in investments but, according to Moscow Exchange, about 80% of the registered users leave the stock exchange before they even make a deal.
-Our idea is to listen to the new users and create an app that makes them stay.
+Banks spend a lot of money to engage clients in investments, but about 80% of the registered users leave the stock exchange before they even make a deal.
+Our idea is to listen to the new users and create a mobile investment app that makes them stay.

-We’ve decided to give it a shot and create an app that can be appealing to both brokers and investors.
+We’ve decided to give it a shot and develop a fintech app that can be appealing to both brokers and investors.
 Here’s what we came up with.

 Challenges and solutions